How to Paint Bathroom Floor Tiles

 I worked through all the easy, full-stencil areas first.
 That let me see the repeating pattern and get my rhythm before dealing with corners and tight spots.

-This method works for lots of bathroom floor tile stencil ideas-geometric shapes, stars, florals, or simple borders.
-The color contrast doesn’t need to be huge; even a soft gray over white looks beautiful and hides dirt well.
+This method works for lots of bathroom floor tile stencil ideas: geometric shapes, stars, florals, or simple borders.
+The color contrast doesn’t need to be huge.
+Even a soft gray over white looks beautiful and hides dirt well.

 Every stenciling a tile floor project has a few awkward areas, especially in a small bathroom.

-• Around the toilet:
+Around the Toilet

 Gently bend the stencil up the wall and around the toilet base so you can get as much of the pattern as possible without smearing paint.

-When the full stencil no longer fits, trim a second stencil with scissors so you have smaller pieces—one for edges and one for tight corners.
+When the full stencil no longer fits, trim a second stencil with scissors so you have smaller pieces, one for edges and one for tight corners.
 This saves your original stencil and makes it easier to get close to walls.

 Finish all the full-tile repeats first.
 Once those are done and dry, move on to the trimmed stencil to fill in gaps.
+This keeps the dominant pattern looking clean and gives the trickier work a stable visual reference.

 Once the stencil layer is completely dry, step back and decide if your floor needs extra protection.